Plumbing Fixture Upgrade Guide: Modern Options That Add Value

 Before purchasing any fixture, confirm compatibility with your existing plumbing.
 Key considerations include:

-• Pipe material — Lead, galvanized steel, and Poly-B pipes may need replacing before installing modern fixtures.
+• Pipe material.
+Lead, galvanized steel, and Poly-B pipes may need replacing before installing modern fixtures.
 PEX and copper are the current standards.
-Homes with old house plumbing problems may require additional prep work.
+Our old house plumbing guide covers what to check first.

-• Venting and drainage — Adding new fixtures (especially pot fillers) requires proper venting and drain slope compliance.
-Hiring a licensed plumber ensures code adherence.
+• Venting and drainage.
+Adding new fixtures (especially pot fillers) requires proper venting and drain slope compliance.
+See our bathroom plumbing layout guide and fixture height standards for the rough-in basics.

 Pincher's Pro Tip

 Schedule a pre-upgrade plumbing inspection before committing to any major fixture project.
-A licensed plumber can identify pipe condition, water pressure issues, and code requirements that could affect your total cost — and help you avoid expensive surprises mid-renovation.
+A licensed plumber can identify pipe condition, water pressure issues, and code requirements that could affect your total cost.
+Bundling this with your annual preventive maintenance visit is often the cheapest way to get a full assessment.

 Smart Savings Made Simple!